-We're already seeing longer, hotter summers across the UK, and forecasts suggest that heatwaves will become more frequent and intense in the years ahead.
-While a bit of sunshine can lift spirits, extreme heat poses real risks - particularly for older adults, young children, those with long-term health conditions, and people living alone.
+We're already seeing longer, hotter summers across the UK, and forecasts suggest that frequent and intense in the years ahead.
+While a bit of sunshine can lift spirits, extreme heat poses adults, young children, those with long-term health conditions, and people living alone.